hairyf/naive-ui-pro-components/docs/components/form/index.md

-# Pro Form
+# Ultra Form

 > Advanced forms for quickly building form UIs.
 Using pro-form requires the use of defineForm Functions.

 Advanced forms are based on object-oriented functional programming concepts.
 The form data is abstracted as a JavaScript object, which can be manipulated and encapsulated for better reusability and maintainability.

-ProForm is a downward-compatible wrapper based on Naive Form, fully compatible with Naive features, and includes all data entry components.
+UltraForm is a downward-compatible wrapper based on Naive Form, fully compatible with Naive features, and includes all data entry components.
 It also adds some preset behaviors and layouts, and provides a common API.

 ::: demo src="./demo/basic.vue" title="Basic"
 Advanced forms use `defineForm` to define and return an instance of a form object, which will reorganize the form data and has excellent TypeScript support.